Discover the gin distilleries in Edinburgh that produce, between them, a wonderfully varied and innovative range of craft gins.

 Rutland Square Gin

-Rutland Square Gin is currently distilled at Edinburgh’s Summerhall Distillery (the home of Pickerings Gin).
-However, the business has plans for its own distillery.
+Rutland Square Gin was initially distilled at Edinburgh’s Summerhall Distillery (the home of Pickerings Gin).
+However, it now has its own distillery in Roslin just a few miles away.(not far from Rosslyn Chapel).

 If you’re searching for a gin that stands out from the crowd, then Rutland Square Chai Spiced Gin might well be the answer.